 A growing body of research, including the Adverse Childhood Experiences (ACE) Study, indicates a causal link between child maltreatment and later-life risk of chronic physical, emotional, and social health issues.
 Protective factors act as a counter weight to these risk factors.
 They buffer the impact of what researchers call “toxic stress.”
 The extent to which the danger of the risk is reduced is the extent to which protective factors are at work, and research says that the protective factors make all the difference in the long run.

-The Commission invested in the existing service delivery system by extending funding for programs that adopted the protective factors and demonstrated high performance in achieving outcomes that fit within the Initiative.
-Based on an extensive review process, the following programs were awarded funds:
+The Commission currently funds the following programs, all of which have adopted the protective factors and demonstrated high performance in achieving outcomes that fit within the Initiative:

 - Butte Baby Steps (a Healthy Families America program) (Northern Valley Catholic Social Service)